uofa-cmput404/uofa-cmput404.github.io/content/labsignments/django.md

 1. Within your assignment directory create a virtual environment: `virtualenv venv --python=python3`
 2. Activate the virtual environment: `source venv/bin/activate`
+3. Add the line `Django>=5.0.1` to a new file, `requirements.txt`, at the top level of your repo.
-3. Install django: `python -m pip install Django`
+4. Install django: `python -m pip install -r requirements.txt`
-4. Verify installation by running a python shell and using: `import django`
+5. Verify installation by running a python shell and using: `import django`

 To create a django project: